hwcloud-RAS/SmartMem/competition_starterkit/README.md

 - Extend the starter kit or baseline as needed for better performance.
 - Update paths and configurations in the `Config` class based on your local environment.

-## License

-This project is provided under the MIT License.
-See the LICENSE file for details.